amandabee/workshops/2015/January-Academy/Spreadsheets/outline.md

 * classic ... format only cells that contain ... cell value ...greater than ... `.01`
 * classic ... format only cells that contain ... cell value ...between ... `.0001` and `.01`

-# Indexing Population Change
+# Indexing Unemployment Change

 You're mostly aware of the [insane wealth of data available on FRED](http://research.stlouisfed.org/fred2/categories)

 * Register
 * [All Data Series](https://research.stlouisfed.org/fred2/tags/series)
-* Concepts: unemployment
+* Concepts: *unemployment, state, monthly*
 * Select all and add to list.
-*

 Solve the first puzzle: commas? tabs?
 Unemployment?
 Seasonal? non seasonal?